 Think of all the weirdo coworkers you have.
 Or not weirdos.
 Maybe just the normal people that have a way of moving, talking, dressing, laughing, that you’d know anywhere.
 Give those things to your characters to give them authentic life.
 To remind a reader of someone they met once at the DMV.
 A kid they were behind in the movie theater concession stand line over-trying to impress the girl from algebra class who happened to be in line ahead of him.
 Make them real and relatable by giving them features from real people.

 The best part of doing character studies at work is that things are constantly changing with people even in mundane jobs.
 There’s always something new you can use.
 People change their habits with stress, joy, frustration, illness, or a great date the night before.

 Work may take you away from putting words on a page, but it won’t keep you from giving your characters their special quirks, if you’re paying attention.

 I'm a writer, teacher, mother, and bohemian gardener.
 I create worlds, plant dreams, and light the fire within.
-My first book CRESCENT CITY MOON is available on Amazon as well as the sequel CRESCCENT CITY SIN.
-My newest book, TRAVELER, will release in March 2022 from Black Rose Writing.
-Beginning June 2021, I will be an interviewer on Writers Showcase with Authors on the Air.
+My first book CRESCENT CITY MOON is available on Amazon as well as the sequel CRESCENT CITY SIN.
+My 2022 releases are TRAVELER and HOUSE OF MIRRORS.

 View all posts by Nola Nash